What Temperature Is Too Hot To Walk A Dog?

 Have you ever felt like it was just too hot outside to walk your dog?

-To make sure you’re keeping your dog safe — and his paws free from burns or irritation — it’s important to know how to tell when it actually is too dangerous to take your dog on a walk.
+To make sure you’re keeping your pet safe — and his paws free from burns or irritation — it’s important to know what temperature is too hot to walk a dog.

-How to test if it’s too hot out to walk your dog
+How to find out what temperature is too hot to walk a dog

 According to Dr. Romine, there’s a simple test you can do to check if it’s too hot out to walk — and all you need is your hand.